wheelercj/pm-md/README.md

 * if you have [Go](https://go.dev/) installed, you can use `go run github.com/wheelercj/pm-md@latest`
 * install from source following the instructions below (also requires Go)

 Run the app with `pm-md "json file path here"`.
+You can get the JSON file from Postman by exporting a collection as a v2.1.0 collection.

 ### install from source